dsonyy/dsonyy/README.md

 - 🤖 Member of [Electronics and Computer Science Club in Knurów](https://github.com/knei-knurow).
 Working on a software for a mars rover.
 - 💻 Mainly program in [C++](https://github.com/dsonyy/cpp-stuff), [Python](https://github.com/dsonyy/python-stuff), [JavaScript](https://github.com/dsonyy/frontend-stuff).
 - 👁 Interested in computer vision and machine learning applications.
-- 📚 Learn everything but currently focusing on: Robot Operating System, OpenCV, Keras/Tensorflow, Scikit-learn, Go.
+- 📚 Currently focusing on: Golang, Javascript, OpenCV.
 - 🕹 I've created several games and applications in different technologies over the years.
 - 👨‍🏫I was teaching youth programming as a volunteer mentor at [CoderDojo Rybnik](https://coderdojo.org.pl/) and [Akademia Techniczna Małolata](https://www.facebook.com/atm.rybnik/).
 - 🎨 Occasionally do some digital painting and 3D modelling.
 - ♟ Enjoy chess (but I'm definitely not a GM).
-- 🎒 The last year of high-school (doing lots of maths).

 ### Some of my projects
 |**Project**|**Description**|